de-passage/parsers.cpp/README.md

 # Parsers

 This is a parser combinator library for C++17.
-As of writing it is only tested and functional with Clang 11, but should work fine with older versions with complete support for C++17.
-Support for VC2019 and GCC is in the work.
+It contains a lot of bleeding-edge techniques, so as of writing it is only tested and functional with Clang 11, but hopefully works with older versions with complete support for C++17.
+Compilation fails on VC2019 but I'm working on it.
+GCC is untested.

 It is very much a work in progress, but it can already be used to produce fairly complex parsers with little effort.
 Among the defining features are (WIP, so take this as a mostly true wishlist, there are still some edge cases):